-Select Connection Description

-Connection Click to select a previously created connection.
+Select Connection Description Connection Click to select a previously created connection.
 Tip: Click to open the Connection Manager to create a new connection.

-Select Database and User Description

-Database Click voto select the database to match your SQL statement.
+Select Database and User Description Description Click void to select the database to match your SQL statement.

-Set User Click 💌 to select your user name.